Print

 For the mystery of iniquity doth already work: only he who now letteth 29will let, until he be taken out of the way.
 And then shall that Wicked be revealed, whom the Master shall consume with the spirit of his mouth, and shall destroy with the brightness of his coming: Even him, whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause Yahuwah shall send them strong delusion, that they should believe a lie; That they all might be damned 30who believed not the truth, but had pleasure in unrighteousness.31

 The pagan planetary week, like the Julian calendar that adopted it, is irreparably pagan.
 Historical facts reveal that neither the Biblical Sabbath nor the Biblical First Day can be found using the modern calendar.
-If it is important to worship on a specific day, than it is also important to know which calendar to use and when the change in calendation occurred.
+If it is important to worship on a specific day, then it is also important to know which calendar to use and when the change in calendation occurred.
 It must always be remembered that when one worships reveals whom one worships: the Eloah of Creation, or the god of this world that is the leader of rebellion against the Creator.
 Each Deity/deity has His/his own calendar by which to be worshipped.
 Both Saturday and Sunday (as well as Friday) are pagan worship days.

 Which calendar will you use to establish your worship day?